Leicester railway station: Background

 The first station on the site opened on 5 May 1840.
-It was originally known simply as Leicester, becoming Leicester Campbell Street on 1 June 1867, and Leicester London Road from 12 June 1892.
-This was replaced in 1894 by a new station, also called Leicester London Road.
-Following the closure of Central on 5 May 1969, this station was renamed Leicester.
+It was originally known simply as Leicester, becoming Leicester Campbell Street on 1 June 1867 and Leicester London Road from 12 June 1892.
+This was replaced in 1894 by a new station, also called Leicester London Road but usually referred to as the "Midland Station" to differentiate from Leicester Central station.
+Following the closure of Leicester Central on 5 May 1969, this station was renamed Leicester.

 Besides London Road and Central, the city of Leicester was served by Belgrave Road, Humberstone Road and West Bridge railway stations.

 History

 Leicester was one of the first cities (though then a town) to be served by a railway, when the Leicester and Swannington Railway built its terminus station at West Bridge on the western side of Leicester in 1832.
 The Leicester and Swannington Railway was later absorbed by the Midland Railway.

 In total, Leicester had seven railway stations (eight if the two sites at West Bridge are treated separately).
 In addition to the current Leicester station, three other main railway stations existed.
 The original station at West Bridge closed to passengers in 1928.
 Leicester Belgrave Road (on the Great Northern Railway) closed to passengers in 1962 and Leicester Central (on the Great Central Railway) closed in May 1969.
 From 1892 up until this time, the current Leicester station was known as Leicester London Road.

 In addition, there were smaller stations within the city boundary at Humberstone Road on the LMS, Humberstone on the GNR, and, from 1874 until 1918, a halt at Welford Road was operated on the Leicester – London main line allowing access to the Cattle Market.
 At this halt, passengers were allowed to leave the trains but not to board them.